 A passive fund is an investment vehicle that tracks a market index, or a specific market segment, to determine what to invest in.
 Unlike with an active fund, the fund manager does not decide what securities the fund takes on.
 This normally makes passive funds cheaper to invest in than active funds, which require the fund manager to spend time researching and analysing opportunities to invest in.

-Tracker funds, such as ETFs (exchange traded funds) and index funds – essentially any fund that tracks an index such as the S&P 500 or the FTSE 100 – fall under the banner of passive funds, as does our very own Fund Twenty8, the UK's only passive EIS fund.
+Tracker funds, such as ETFs (exchange traded funds) and index funds – essentially any fund that tracks an index such as the S&P 500 or the FTSE 100 – fall under the banner of passive funds, as does our very own Access EIS, the UK's only passive EIS fund.

 Are passive investment funds popular?